Dharmesh007/Sales-Insights-in-Tableau/README.md

 AIM: The main aim of the project was to create an automated dashboard providing quick & latest sales insights in order to support data driven decision making.

 # Data- Attributes details
 There are 5 tables.
-So, to combine all the tables I followed STAR SCHEMA approach, wherein the transaction table is our Fact table and all other tables mentioned below(Other then transaction table) are our Dimensions tables
+So, to combine all the tables I followed STAR SCHEMA approach, wherein the transaction table is our Fact table and all other tables mentioned below(Other then transaction table) are our Dimensions tables.
+The dimension table is joined to the fact table(transaction table) using a foreign key.
 - customer table - It contains details of all the clients of AtliQ hardware (Customer_code & Customer_name)
 - transaction table - It contains all the transactions details (product_code, customer_code, market_code, order_date, sales_qty, sales_amount)
 - products table -  It contains (product_code, product_type- OwnBrand,Distribution)
 - market table - It contains market names and zones (markets_code, markets_name, zone)
 - date table - It contains (date, cy_date(1st date of every month), year, month_name, date_yy_mmm)

-The dimension table is joined to the fact table(transaction table) using a foreign key.

 The Sales Director wants to know answers to the below mentioned questions:
 - Who are my Top 5 customers